SiLab-Bonn/beam_telescope_analysis/README.md

 Beam Telescope Analysis (BTA) software written in Python (and C++).

 ## Intended Use

 BTA is intended for use with data from multiple particle detectors in a particle beam.
 One or more detectors may be the device under test (DUT).
 Any detectors can part of a beam telescope (or hodoscope) or can be a trigger plane (e.g., region of interest trigger) or timing reference (i.e., reference plane, usually of the same type as the DUT).
 The software provides detailed analysis of any detector in sub-micrometer range if the resolution of the telescope allows.

+### Features

+1. Supporting any pixelated detectors, e.g., detectors with hexagonal pixels have been successfully investigated.
+2. Works even under harsh beam environments (i.e., high track densities, strong beam background) and delivers precise efficiencies.
+3. Alignment works even with limited information about the location of each detector (e.g., only z-position from the first and last telescope plane necessary).
+4. Providing Kalman-based estimates of particle tracks, especially for low-energy particle beams.

+BTA uses some novel approaches which have not yet been applied to data from beam telescopes:
+1. SVD-based method for suppressing beam background in pre-alignment.
+2. SVD-based method for alignment of the detector planes.

 ## Installation